A Cancer on the Web called Flash (editorial)

 Recently I have been seeing a lot of Flash sites that are very nicely designed but so far away from a good web experience that I began to wonder just what was up with the designers of those sites.
 Do these hot shots even care about the people who are visiting the Flash sites that they create?
 In the case of Manhattan design firm Kioken the answer is no.

 Gene Na, who has been spouting off about Kioken's 'agenda', preaches against everything that is good about the web.
 Kioken talks its clients into presenting a custom 'virtual operating system' as a web site.
-A site that is "only for those who have fast connections and the latest browser."
+A site that is "."
 This is not good design folks, this is posturing by self-infatuated hot heads who think they should be able to dictate your experience online.
 One of Kioken's favorite tricks is to open a new, full-screen window without the Windows title bar that includes the Minimize, Maximize, and Exit buttons (PC IE only).
 This leaves the uninitiated visitor with no way of getting back to the Windows operating system with out having to learn Kioken's 'virtual operating system' for that site just to get out.
 What the hell?

-In the article "ethnography and information architecture" by Marc Rettig, Chief Experience Officer, HannaHodge, Rettig states that good citizens of the Web (I'm paraphrasing here) should require two things.
+In the article "" by Marc Rettig, Chief Experience Officer, HannaHodge, Rettig states that good citizens of the Web (I'm paraphrasing here) should require two things.

 - a deep commitment to user-centered design